betterscientificsoftware/bssw.io/CuratedContent/ConstructiveCodeCritique.md

 # What Constitutes Constructive Code Critique?

 Code Review is a very important step in creating bug-free, high-quality, maintainable and sustainable code.
-Lets learn about some important aspects of software code review in this article.
+Let's learn about some important aspects of software code review in this article.

 Resource information | Details
 :--- | :---